Hey, Floridians, here are some startling age discrimination statistics:

 Benefits.
 The EEOC states that the Older Workers Benefit Protection Act of 1990 (OWBPA) amended the ADEA to specifically prohibit employers from denying benefits to older employees.
 For example, if an employer offers a severance to an employee who is 40 or older, the employer must provide either a 21-day or 45-day review period if the employer wants the employee to waive his/her rights to bring a claim under the ADEA, as well as a 7-day revocation period after the employee signs the agreement.

-Call a Tampa age discrimination lawyer at FGBO Law today.
+Call a Florida age discrimination lawyer at FGBO Law today.

 Contact Us Today